-The Cameron Library houses the Science and Technology Collection, the William C. Wonders Map Collection, the Canadian Circumpolar Collection, and the Knowledge Common, a technology-rich facility for study, work, and collaboration.
-The Science and Technology Collection includes information resources in all formats and in support of the research and teaching in the Faculty of Agricultural, Life and Environmental Sciences; the Faculty of Engineering; and the Faculty of Science.
-The Mathematics Branch Library, located in Room 528 of the Central Academic Building (CAB) contains the Library's research collection related to Mathematics and Statistics while undergraduate and popular materials in Mathematics are located in Cameron
+The Cameron Library houses the Science and Technology Collection, the Dr Josephine M Mitchell Mathematics Library, the William C Wonders Map Collection, the Canadian Circumpolar Collection, and the Knowledge Common, a technology-rich facility for study, work, and collaboration.
+The Science and Technology Collection includes information resources in all formats and supports the research and teaching in the Faculty of Agricultural, Life and Environmental Sciences; the Faculty of Engineering; and the Faculty of Science.
+The Knowledge Common and basement Study Hall are open 24 hours/day during the term.

-Cameron Library also houses Bibliographic and Information Technology Services, Administrative Services, Interlibrary Loans/Document Delivery, the Technology Training Centre, and the ONEcard Office.
+Cameron Library also houses Bibliographic and Information Technology Services, Administrative Services, Digital Initiatives, the Technology Training Centre, and the ONEcard Office and epIGO, a branch of Edmonton Public Library.

-The John W Scott Health Sciences Library, located in the Walter C Mackenzie Health Sciences Centre, provides information resources in all formats, with particular emphasis on electronic access, for the health sciences, including medicine, dentistry, rehabilitation medicine, public health, nursing, pharmacy and pharmaceutical sciences, and the basic medical sciences.
+The John W Scott Health Sciences Library, located in the Walter C Mackenzie Health Sciences Centre, provides information resources in all formats, with particular emphasis on electronic access for the health sciences.
+The collection includes publications related to medicine, dentistry, rehabilitation medicine, public health, nursing, pharmacy and pharmaceutical sciences, and the basic medical sciences.
 The print resources include both a reserve and reference collection.
 The Rawlinson Collection of historical and rare material is housed in the Phyllis Russell Rare Book Room.
-The mission of the Library is to provide access to health sciences information resources to serve scholarly and patient care needs with a strong emphasis on evidence-based materials and practice.
+The Library provides access to health sciences information resources and serves scholarly and patient care needs with a strong emphasis on evidence-based materials and practice.
 Resources are not limited to the collections but embrace extensive educational and consulting services.

-The John A Weir Memorial Law Library is in the Law Centre located on 111th Street and 89th Avenue.
-The Library contains law reports, statutes, and regulations for all Canadian jurisdictions, the United Kingdom, other Commonwealth countries, and the United States, as well as an extensive collection of journals, legal treatises and textbooks, legislative documents, and legal reference sources.
-The library has a large collection of documentaries and films on legal and human rights topics.
-The University of Alberta is also noted for the number of electronic legal resources that are licensed on a campuswide basis and available to all members of the campus community.
-The Library has extensive collections in oil and gas, health, and communications law.
+The John A Weir Memorial Law Library resides on the second and third floors of the Law Centre.
+The Library contains law reports, statutes, and regulations for all Canadian jurisdictions, the United Kingdom, other Commonwealth countries and the United States, as well as an extensive collection of journals, legal treatises and textbooks, legislative documents and legal reference sources.
+The Library has a large collection of documentaries and films on legal and human rights topics.
+The Weir Law Library is also noted for the number of electronic legal resources that are licensed on a campus-wide basis and available to all members of the campus community.
+The Weir Law Library has extensive collections in constitutional, human rights, commercial, international, environmental, natural resources, health, and criminal law, law reform and legal history.
 All collections are accessible through the online catalogue.

 The Herbert T Coutts (Education and Physical Education) Library occupies the three-storey east wing of the Education Building.
 Through its collections and services, the library serves the research and teaching needs of the Faculties of Education and Physical Education and Recreation.
 The library houses a research level Education Collection (located on the main and second floors) containing indepth materials on the theory and practice of teaching.
-The extensive Curriculum Collection (located in the basement) contains learning resources and classroom materials for use with students from kindergarten to the Grade 12 level.
+The extensive Curriculum Collection (located in the basement) contains learning resources and classroom materials for use with students from the kindergarten to Grade 12 level.
 There is a unique deposit collection from the Canadian Children's Book Centre and the books can be browsed on site.

-The business reference library, the Winspear Business Reference Library is located on the main floor of the Business Building.
-This facility houses the print reference collection, the reserve collection for business graduate courses, offers computing and study space and provides access to an extensive collection of specialized finance, marketing, economics, international business and company and industry databases.
+The Winspear Business Library is located on the main floor of the Business Building.
+This facility houses the print reference collection, current business newspapers and magazines, and the reserve collection for courses.
+In addition, the Library provides access to an extensive collection of specialized finance, marketing, economics, international business and company and industry databases.
 In-depth assistance with finding business information is provided on site.
-A large collection of subject guides are available from the Winspear library's web page.
-These guides help individuals find company, industry, product, stock market and business information.
+A large collection of on-line self-help guides and tutorials are available from the Winspear Business Library's web page.
+These guides help individuals find statistics, company, industry, product, stock market, and international business information.